Peer-to-Peer Deep Learning for Beyond-5G IoT: Conclusion

 \section{Conclusion}

-As beyond-5G IoT environments rapidly evolve, peer-to-peer learning is driving new advancements by solving federated learning's scaling concerns.
+As beyond-5G IoT environments rapidly evolve, peer-to-peer deep learning approaches are driving new advancements by solving federated learning's scaling concerns.
 P2PL is a practical and privacy-preserving device-to-device deep learning framework that is resilient to real-world conditions and enables large, diverse networks of devices to collaboratively achieve test performance on par with federated and centralized learning.